MousaMohammed/NLP_summarization/README.md

 c. the text is in one sentence format

-The notebooks (.ipynb files) contains the python implementations (easy-rouge and rouge python, both run in colab), original ROUGE 1.5.5.pl wrapper does not run in colab (something related to Permission denied: '/content/gdrive/My Drive/Codigos_doctorado_DUC2001/pyrouge-master_with_ROUGE155/tools/ROUGE-1.5.5/ROUGE-1.5.5.pl')
+The notebooks (.ipynb files) contains the python implementations (easy-rouge and rouge python, both run in colab) and in their cell output in which we can observe the ROUGE metric.

+Original ROUGE 1.5.5.pl wrapper does not run in colab (something related to Permission denied: '/content/gdrive/My Drive/Codigos_doctorado_DUC2001/pyrouge-master_with_ROUGE155/tools/ROUGE-1.5.5/ROUGE-1.5.5.pl').

-The output obtained from each experiment is contained in numpy files (.npy) named ROUGE_2002_toy_example_simple (plain text), ROUGE_2002_toy_example_simple_punctuation (contains punctuation marks) and ROUGE_2002_toy_example_simple_one_line (the text is in one sentence format), the output files from java ROUGE 2.0 are comma separated files (.csv)
+The output obtained from each experiment is contained in numpy files (.npy) named ROUGE_2002_toy_example_simple (plain text), ROUGE_2002_toy_example_simple_punctuation (contains punctuation marks) and ROUGE_2002_toy_example_simple_one_line (the text is in one sentence format) for rouge python library.

+The output files from java ROUGE 2.0 are comma separated files (.csv).